TFI announces 'world-class' abattoir rebuild

-A greenfield site, 10 kilometres from the Murray Bridge town centre and 8km from the previous site on the Mannum Road has been chosen for the rebuild.
+A greenfield site, 10 kilometres from the Murray Bridge town centre and 8kms from the previous site on the Mannum Road has been chosen for the rebuild.

 It is expected to cost several hundred million dollars and create about 2000 jobs when fully operational.